adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 The state is 12-dimensional, $$(\mathbf{x}, \dot{\mathbf{x}}, \phi, \theta, \psi, p, q, r)$$, and the input is 4-dimensional, $$(\omega_1, \omega_2, \omega_3, \omega_4)$$.

 # 1. Rotations

+I worked through the z-y-x sequence one rotation at a time in an [earlier post on Euler angles](/posts/2020/02/euler-rotation/).
+This section states the two results the dynamics need.

 ## Body to world